 A balanced diet plays a key role in building a strong bone structure.
-You need sufficient calcium and vitamin D to strengthen bones.
-By eating the right combination of these nutrients rich foods, you can boost your immune system and build healthy bones.
+You need sufficient calcium and vitamin D to strengthen your bones.
+Eating the right combination of these nutrient-rich foods can boost your immune system and build healthy bones.
 Maintaining healthy bones helps improve your performance while doing daily tasks and lowers your risk of joint pain, injuries, and fractures.
-Those who wish to consider supplements for healthy bones should discuss with their health care expert before buying them.
+Those who wish to consider supplements for healthy bones should discuss them with their health care expert before buying them.

 The national osteoporosis foundation suggests that about 54 million people in the USA have osteoporosis or low bone density.
 This may be because many people with osteoporosis have no symptoms until they have a bone fracture.
 Brittle, breaking of bones, or other bone diseases is preventable by following a healthy balanced diet.
 A proper diet is all you need for healthy bones throughout life.
 If you wish to take supplements for healthy bones, you can have a chat with your physician and decide which one can work best for you.
 Our bones mass gradually degrade after the age of 30 following a constant turnover throughout our lives.
 Diet can have a great impact on our bone strength over time, include these 11 foods high in calcium, vitamin D and phosphate to increase bone density and maintain healthy bone structure.

 - Yoghurt- Other than sunlight, food for strong boneslike yoghurt are a good source of vitamin D. Yoghurt has protein and good bacteria that are beneficial for gut health.
 Choose a non-fat variety of Greek yoghurt for a healthy snack.
 A cup of yoghurt can fulfill your need for daily calcium.